Race-based and linguistic identity data in healthcare: Fair Care Project

-Nova Scotia is now collecting race-based data in healthcare through the Fair Care Project.
+Nova Scotia is now collecting race-based and linguistic identity data in healthcare through the Fair Care Project.
 You can share information (opt in) when you apply for or renew your health card.
-Or when you register a birth.
 You can also share information (opt in) online at any time.
 It’s your choice.

-Providing your racial information to the healthcare system is a voluntary opt-in process.
+Providing your racial and linguistic identity information to the healthcare system is a voluntary opt-in process.
 You can opt in online at any time.
-You can also opt in when you apply for or renew your health card or when you register a birth.
+You can also opt in when you apply for or renew your health card.

 Through research, patient experiences and feedback, we know that inequity in healthcare needs to change.
-Race-based data collection is part of government’s health equity framework to help improve equity, inclusion and diversity in healthcare and address racism.
+Race-based and linguistic identity data collection is part of government’s health equity framework to help improve equity, inclusion and diversity in healthcare and address racism.

-Collecting and interpreting race-based data helps identify and address unfair differences and inequities in healthcare.
+Collecting and interpreting race-based and linguistic identity data helps identify and address unfair differences and inequities in healthcare.
 It helps government and healthcare workers understand which communities need greater healthcare support and why.
 It also helps the healthcare system better serve racialized people by working together on community-level programs and initiatives.

-Race-based data can help identify and eliminate structural racism in healthcare by responsibly using race-based data to:
+Race-based and linguistic identity data can help identify and eliminate structural racism in healthcare by responsibly using race-based and linguistic identity data to:

 - uncover inequities